bettermusic/ChordSheetJS/README.md

 <a name="UltimateGuitarParser"></a>

 ## UltimateGuitarParser
-Parses an Ultimate Guitar chord sheet with metadata Inherits from [ChordChartParser](#ChordChartParser)
+Parses an Ultimate Guitar chord chart with metadata Inherits from [ChordChartParser](#ChordChartParser)

 **Kind**: global class